agungTuanany/NodeJS_course_by_maximillian/chapter-25-understanding-async-await-in-nodejs/README.md

 with that out of the way,

-I want to dive into something totally different which is applicable to any NodeJS application, not just to RESFUL API.
+I want to dive into something totally different which is applicable to any NodeJS application, not just to RESTFUL API.
 I want to dive into _async-await keyword_, which is relatively new JavaScript language feature, which you can use, again in any place in your NodeJS code, this does not have to be used in a RESTFUL API, you can or can not use it anywhere.

-I will explain what's up with this two keywords, how you used them?
+I will explain what is up with this two keywords, how you used them?
 And why you would use them?.

 **[⬆ back to top](#table-of-contents)**